-Superworms are often available in pet stores as a popular food item for large reptiles, certain birds, amphibians and other animals like hedgehogs and sugar gliders.
+Superworms, the larval form of the Zophobas beetle, are often available in pet stores as a popular food item for large reptiles, certain birds, amphibians and other animals like hedgehogs and sugar gliders.
 They can grow to a whopping 2 inches or more in length, are voracious eaters and have been known to eat paper products or gnaw their way out of the containers housing them.
 Superworms can become cannibalistic if left without food and kept in close confinement.
 Active and attention-drawing, they pique the interest of their predators, whether it be a leopard gecko or a sugar glider, and are quickly snapped up as a meal.
-The life cycle of a superworm is similar to that of all other beetles, but these little creatures can remain in the larval stage of their life cycle for many months.
+The superworm life cycle is similar to that of all other beetles, but these little creatures can remain in the larval stage of their life cycle for many months.

 Mating of Darkling Beetles

-Superworms aren't true worms; they are the larval form of the Zophobas beetle, one of the over 19,000 species of darkling beetle.
+The Zophobas morio is one of the over 19,000 species of darkling beetle.
 When it's time for darkling beetles to mate, the male will transfer enough sperm into the female to fertilize all the eggs she will have from that point on.
 The male's sperm will remain inside her body within a special organ, and will be released as needed just before the female's maturing eggs are released.
 The journey from egg to adult beetle is a remarkable process called "complete metamorphosis;" each stage is considerably different from the previous.

 A female darkling beetle lays her eggs in the soil, in rotting animal carcasses, in the bark of decaying trees, or on decomposing vegetation.
 The whitish eggs are tiny, about a tenth of an inch long.
 The female beetle leaves them on their own to develop and hatch.
 After several days, the small larvae hatch and worm their way into the world.